mandyreal/frontend-nanodegree-feedreader/README.md

 - Articles on HTML Goodies:
   - [How good is your Javascript?]
 Test with Jasmine
   - [Testing Javascript] using the Jasmine Framework
-  - [Testing DOM] Events using jQuery and Jasmine 2.0
   - [Async] testing with Jasmine